Gaussian Mixture Variational Autoencoder with Contrastive Learning for Multi-Label Classification: Methods

 \subsubsection{Contrastive Learning Module}

 The decoder function $f_\theta^d(\cdot)$ decodes the sample from the latent space to a feature embedding $w^f_x\in \mathbb R^E$.
-We train $w^f_x$ together with label embeddings $\{w_i^l\}_{i=1}^L$.
-The objective function includes contrastive loss and cross-entropy loss terms.
+We learn $w^f_x$ together with label embeddings $\{w_i^l\}_{i=1}^L$.
+The objective function includes both contrastive loss and cross-entropy loss terms.

-Prior works used to explicitly capture the label-label interactions by GNN or covariance modules, which imposes the structure \textit{a priori} and might not be the best way.
-Our contrastive module instead captures the correlation completely driven by data.
-For example, if in most of the samples, ``beach" and ``sunshine" appear together, the contrastive learning will implicitly pull their embeddings together (see derivation in appendix).
-In other words, if two labels do co-appear often, their label embeddings become similar (Fig.~\ref{fig:bird}).
-On the other hand, if they only co-appear occasionally, their relations are not significant and our module will not optimize for their similarity.
+Prior works explicitly capture the label-label interactions with GNNs or covariance matrices, which impose the structure \textit{a priori} and might not be the best modeling approach.
+Our contrastive module instead captures the correlations in a data-driven manner.
+For example, if in most of the samples, ``beach" and ``sunshine" appear together, the contrastive learning will implicitly pull their embeddings together (see the derivation in the appendix).
+In other words, if two labels do co-appear often, their label embeddings would become similar (Fig.~\ref{fig:bird}).
+On the other hand, if they never co-occur or only co-appear occasionally, their connections are not significant and our model will not optimize for their similarity.

-Original contrastive learning \cite{oord2018representation} augments inputs and learns instance-level invariance, but may not generalize to category-level invariance.
-In the supervised setting, however, the learning can benefit from labels and discover category-level invariance \cite{khosla2020supervised}.
+Original contrastive learning \cite{oord2018representation} augments inputs and learns the instance-level invariance, but it may not generalize to the category-level invariance.
+In the supervised setting, however, the learning can benefit from the labels and discover the category-level invariance \cite{khosla2020supervised}.
 Let $A\equiv\{1...L\}$.
 We define $P(y)\equiv\{i\in A:y_i=1\}$ for sample $(x,y)$.
 Suppose we have a batch of samples, $\mathcal B$, the contrastive loss can be written as

 Here, $\text{sim}(\cdot)$ is a function measuring the similarity between two embeddings, and $w_x^f$, $w_i^l$ denote the feature and label embeddings respectively.
 Eq.~\ref{eq:cl} is built on top of NCE \cite{gutmann2010noise}, and the equation is equivalent to a categorical cross-entropy of correctly predicting positive labels.
 The choice of $\text{sim}(\cdot)$ can be a log-bilinear function \cite{oord2018representation}, or a more complicated neural metric function \cite{chen2020simple}.
 In our experiments, we find it is simple and effective to take $\text{sim}(w_1,w_2)=\exp(w_1\cdot w_2/\tau)$ where $\cdot$ means inner product and $\tau$ is a temperature parameter controlling the scale of the inner product.